Lee Moss (filmmaker)

-Laura Moss is an American director, screenwriter, and production designer.
-They are best known for their feature film debut, Birth/Rebirth, which premiered at the 2023 Sundance Film Festival and was nominated for three Independent Spirit Awards.
+Lee Moss (formerly Laura Moss) is an American director, screenwriter, and production designer.
+They (Note: Moss is non-binary and uses they/them pronouns.) are best known for their feature film debut, Birth/Rebirth, which premiered at the 2023 Sundance Film Festival and was nominated for three Independent Spirit Awards.

 Early life and education

 Moss was born in New York City.
-They attended Fiorello H. LaGuardia High School and received both their bachelor’s and master’s degree at NYU's Tisch School of the Arts.
+They attended Fiorello H. LaGuardia High School and received both their bachelor's and master's degree at NYU's Tisch School of the Arts.

 As a college student, they were evacuated from their dorm in lower Manhattan during the September 11 attacks, an experience which caused them to reconsider a career in the arts.
 They worked for the Palestinian Red Crescent Society as an EMT before returning to the U.S. and working as an art director and production designer.

 Career

 Moss production designed the Egyptian film Yomeddine, directed by A.B.
 Shawky.
 The film won the François Chalais Prize at the 2018 Cannes Film Festival.
-Moss and Shawky both studied directing at NYU’s graduate film program.
+Moss and Shawky both studied directing at NYU's graduate film program.

-Moss’s thesis film at NYU, Fry Day, was set during a tailgate event that popped up in the hours leading up to Ted Bundy’s execution.
+Moss's thesis film at NYU, Fry Day, was set during a tailgate event that popped up in the hours leading up to Ted Bundy's execution.
 It premiered at SXSW in 2017 and won the Student Visionary Award that year's Tribeca Film Festival.
-It is currently featured on the Criterion Channel.
+It is currently featured on Kanopy.

 They co-wrote their feature directorial debut, Birth/Rebirth, with their ex-husband, Brendan J. O’Brien.
 The two have produced work together under their company name, Retrospecter Films since 2015.